 By Burklee Berry

-Get to Know Your Student Ambassador: Grace Diana
+Get to Know Your Student Ambassador: Alex Stedman

 What do you love about the College of Media & Communication?

-What are you involved with in the college and around campus?
+What are you involved in within the college and around campus?

 What are your hobbies?